AMID Logo E-BAY Logo

 1. Cost of the pallet(s) and labor;

-2. Increasing the chargeable volume of palletized cargo.
+2. Increasing the chargeable volume.

 Estimation of chargeable (gross) volume after cargo palletization